In the year from 1 April 2021 to 31 March 2022 the Discrimination Advice Officers dealt with 2,879 enquiries.

 The percentage breakdown of enquiries has remained consistent over the past five years.
-Disability enquiries have risen very slightly on last year.
-In the past five years, disability enquiries have been the biggest area of calls to the Commission’s help line, followed by complaints of alleged sex discrimination.
+The proportion of disability enquiries has risen on last year.
+In the past ten years, complaints about possible disability discrimination have been the biggest area of calls to the Commission’s help line, followed by complaints of alleged sex discrimination.

 Applications for assistance are directed by Legal Funding Committeess (LFC)

 For further information about equality law, and the different types of discrimination which are recognized under the law, see our sections on:

 The Equality Commission's discrimination advice team can provide information and advice for those who believe they have been discriminated against.
 If you require help telephone 028 90500600 (10am-4pm) or use our online forms:

 Information for legal advisors

 We can assist organisations that provide advice to people who believe they have been discriminated against.
 This includes providing information sessions for advisory organisations, briefings for political parties and accredited training courses (OCNNI).
 For further details see our section for legal advisors

 The Equality Commission has a duty to keep equality laws under review and advise government on ways they could be improved.
 For further information on our recommendations for strengthening legal protection against discrimination see our law reform section